ajdavis/emptysquare-hugo/emptysquare/content/more-photos-my-shuso-hossen.md

 +++
 type = "post"
-title = "More Photos My Shuso Hossen" date = "2015-05-18T21:24:33" description = "More photos of me becoming a senior Zen student and giving my first dharma talk." category = ["Zen"]
+title = "More Photos From My Shuso Hossen" date = "2015-05-18T21:24:33" description = "More photos of me becoming a senior Zen student and giving my first dharma talk." category = ["Zen"]